 For more history of the Bach system www.bachcentre.com/new/en/remedies/

-As a mentioned the pyramid above; here are some of the “seeds” of her chronic pain.
+As I mentioned the pyramid above; here are some of the “seeds” of her chronic pain.

-Some of the challenges that arose during therapy were: -
+Some of the challenges that we discovered during therapy were: -

 · When 12, a younger brother was born at the same time she moved to senior school.

 · Another school change at 8 years of age.

 · The back injury at 18 when she was out with her friends and fell, leaving her with severe back pain for the next four years.

 To help understand the philosophy behind the work we do at PASC, I thought it would be useful to give the details of one of Carol’s consultations.